Call for appointment:410-553-8100 410-553-8100

 While no standardized screenings exists for testicular cancers like they do for other types of cancer, urologists recommend regular monthly self testicular examinations.
 Exams are best done after a warm shower or bath when the scrotum is relaxed.
 Check for any swelling.
 Exam each testicle and gently feel for any irregularities.
 If something is suspicious, contact a urologist.

 When diagnosing testicular cancer, a scrotal ultrasound is used to identify or confirm a mass.
-A CT Scan of the chest, abdomen and pelvis along with blood tests (including tumor markers alpha-fetoprotein and human chrorionic gonadotropin) are used to evaluate the extent of or for spread of disease.
+A CT Scan of the chest, abdomen and pelvis along with blood tests (including tumor markers alpha-fetoprotein and human chorionic gonadotropin) are used to evaluate the extent of or for spread of disease.